 What is AI recruiting software?

-AI is an algorithm for making systems and machines perform tasks and evolve based on data it takes in to inculcate like human intelligence.
-A system in which artificial intelligence is applied to make it smarter while helping the recruiters for automating different tedious tasks, get error-free insights, and offer personalization is known as AI recruiting software.
+AI is an algorithm for making systems and machines perform tasks and evolve based on data it takes in to inculcate human-like intelligence.
+A system in which artificial intelligence is applied to make it smarter while helping the recruiters automate different tedious tasks, get error-free insights, and offer personalization is known as AI recruiting software.

 AI in recruiting software can help talent acquisition teams make better hiring decisions by discovering passive candidates, unlocking data-driven insights that guide decision-making, and achieving a higher hire quality.